vedantt21/nos3-mantle/docs/wiki/Generating_NOS3_Component.md

 You have now added the necessary files and modifications to build and run a newly generated component in NOS3!

 You can now build and run NOS3 with your new component.
-It is always reccommended to build and run the standalone checkout of the component first before running with all of nos3.
+It is always recommended to build and run the standalone checkout of the component first before running with all of nos3.
 Again, this step by step guide is for reference and the user will need to modify the cFS app and hardware model simulator (found in **nos3/components/name_of_your_component/sim/) for their specific use case for their new component.
 However, this guide will allow you to verify basic sample functionality with a newly generated component from the template generation.